510: The Painted Hills

 Either this boy’s dead or his heart has stopped.

-This is a paraphrase of a famous Groucho Marx line from the classic Marx Brothers movie A Day at the Races (1937).
-The actual line: “Either he’s dead or my watch has stopped.”
+Riffing on a famous Groucho Marx line from the classic Marx Brothers movie A Day at the Races (1937).
+The actual line: “Either he's dead or my watch has stopped.”

 I love my dead gay son!

-A line from the black comedy Heathers (1989), which starred Winona Ryder and Christian Slater as teenagers who begin killing off popular students and making them look like suicides, including a couple of jocks whose bodies are left in compromisingly homoerotic circumstances.
+A line from the black comedy Heathers (1989), which stars Winona Ryder and Christian Slater as teenagers who begin killing off popular students and making them look like suicides, including a couple of jocks whose bodies are left in compromisingly homoerotic circumstances.

-[Sung.]
+[Sung, with horse hooves sound effects.]
 Now when the West was very young ...

-Hey, look, he’s doing a shadow thingy of Abe Lincoln.
+Hey, look, he’s doing a shadow thingy of Abe Lincoln. –[Gunshot noise.]
+Sorry.

 Abraham Lincoln (1809-1865) was the 16th president of the United States, who guided the nation through the Civil War (1861-1865) and was assassinated shortly after its end by disgruntled Southerner John Wilkes Booth.